I have been looking at them for two years, and they are booming as you read this.

 Some links below are my referral links, which means that when you use them, we both get bonuses if you register.

-First of all, you will need to create a wallet that works with the Ethereum blockchain.
+First of all, you will need to create a wallet that works with the blockchain of your choice.
 There are plenty of them, but I recommend the ones below.

 - Metamask (please install the app on your phone and the browser extension on your Brave, this will make things much easier)